List of M Countdown Chart winners (2022)

 The M Countdown Chart is a record chart on the South Korean Mnet television music program M Countdown.
 Every week, the show awards the best-performing single on the chart in the country during its live broadcast.

-In 2022, 31 singles have achieved number one on the chart, and 26 acts have been awarded first-place trophies.
+In 2022, 31 singles ranked number one on the chart and 26 music acts received first-place trophies.
 "Yet to Come" by BTS had the highest score of the year, with 11,000 points on the June 23 broadcast.
 Four songs collected trophies for three weeks and achieved a Triple Crown: Big Bang's "Still Life", BTS' "Yet to Come", and Blackpink's "Pink Venom" and "Shut Down".